Colloquium: Spin-orbit effects in superconducting hybrid structures: Recent developments

+Many recent experimental realizations of the superconducting diode effect closely follow theory~\cite{Reynoso2008:PRL}, appearing in JJs with spin splitting and SOC.
+However, while some measurements show the diode effect~\cite{Mayer2020:NC, Dartiailh2021:PRL} prior to ~\onlinecite{ando_nature_20}, such an effect was overlooked.
+Figures~\ref{fig:MZM_JJ}(c), (d) show such a supercurrent diode effect, where the normalized critical current asymmetry reaches $\approx10-20\,$\%~\cite{Dartiailh2021:PRL}.

-The supercurrent diode effect in a JJ is related to the appearance of an anomalous phase, although they do not go hand-in-hand i.e., it is possible to have a $\phi_0$ JJ without any accompanying diode effect.
+Theory~\cite{davydova_sciadv_22, scammell_2d_22, yuan_pnas_22, he_njp_22, ilic_prl_22, hou_arxiv_22} and experiments~\cite{ando_nature_20, Pal_2022_NatPhys,Baumgartner2022:NN} have investigated non-reciprocal critical currents in superconducting wires or films.
+The supercurrent diode effect in a JJ is related to the appearance of an anomalous phase, but it is possible to have a $\phi_0$ JJ without any accompanying diode effect.
 A current-phase relation of $I=I_0\sin(\phi+\phi_0)$ gives an anomalous phase difference, but no diode effect since the positive and negative critical currents match.
-Since $\delta \sin(\phi+\phi_0)$ can be written as $\alpha\sin\phi + \beta\cos\phi$ for real coefficients $\alpha,\beta,\delta,\phi_0$, for the diode effect one additionally requires higher-order harmonics in the current-phase relation beyond $\sin\phi$ and $\cos\phi$, in order to achieve different magnitudes of the positive and negative critical current~\cite{baumgartner_natnano_22}.
-A skewed current-phase relation is therefore a necessary condition for the appearance of this effect.
+Since $\delta \sin(\phi+\phi_0)$ can be written as $\alpha\sin\phi + \beta\cos\phi$ for real coefficients $\alpha,\beta,\delta,\phi_0$, for the diode effect one additionally requires higher-order harmonics in the current-phase relation beyond $\sin\phi$ and $\cos\phi$, in order to achieve different magnitudes of the positive and negative critical current~\cite{Baumgartner2022:NN}.
+A skewed current-phase relation is therefore a necessary condition.